Chemical oxygen demand (COD) is a critical waste treatment measurement in everything from municipal systems to food manufacturing waste streams.

 2. Colorimeter or spectrophotometer

 Reagents are one of the most important components of the COD testing system.
 These chemicals are responsible for oxidizing the organic material.
-It’s possible to prepare reagents in-house, but it is easier to purchase reagents to minimize contact with hexavalent chromium and strong acids.
-These COD vials are premixed and ready to use.
 There are several types of reagents available commercially:

 - EPA-compliant reagents: These vials comply with EPA method 410.4 and Standard Methods 5220D.
 These reagents use the formulation for this method, which contains mercury sulfate, potassium dichromate, and sulfuric acid.
 Choose these vials if your work requires you to report COD results to a regulatory agency requiring EPA methodologies.